exponea/exponea-flutter-sdk/Documentation/push-android.md

 > 👍
 >
 > Please note that with Google deprecating and removing the FCM legacy API in June 2024, Bloomreach Engagement is now using Firebase HTTP v1 API.
+Refer to [Firebase upgrade to HTTP v1 API](https://support.bloomreach.com/hc/en-us/articles/18931691055133-Firebase-upgrade-to-HTTP-v1-API) at the Bloomreach Support Help Center for upgrade information.

-### Huawei Integration
+### Huawei integration

 To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/android-push-notifications) from the Engagement platform and receive them in your app on Huawei devices, you must: